 Please read this FAQ before beginning your application.
-If you have any questions please contact Residency Coordinator at residency@deborahslater.org.
+If you have any questions please contact Residency Manager Elizabeth Zepeda at residency@deborahslater.org.

 - Applicants must have three years of professional experience in their field.
 This does not include work done in college.
-If you do not have three years of professional experience and are interested in applying, please contact the Residency Coordinator at residency@deborahslater.org.
+If you do not have three years of professional experience and are interested in applying, contact Residency Manager Elizabeth Zepeda at residency@deborahslater.org.

-- Applicants must be in the Bay Area and available to work on their projects the majority of the Residency (January - March 5, 2024).
-Please note that we cannot provide housing.
+- Applicants must be in the Bay Area and available to work on their projects for the majority of the Residency January 6–March 1, 2025.
+We cannot provide housing for residents or collaborators.

-- Applicants must be available to participate in the final performances (March 1st + 2nd), and must be available for a tech rehearsal on Thursday Feb 29, 2024.
+- Applicants must be available to participate in the final performances Friday, February 28 and Saturday, March 1, 2025, and must be available for a tech rehearsal the week of the show (date TBD).

 We strongly encourage applicants to familiarize themselves with Deborah Slater, Studio 210, and the Studio 210 Residency before applying.